benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 momentary until the migration was fully-implemented.
 It might be thought as the device "asking for help to the host", since it can not handle the rest of the functions.
-We also had to take into account which snippet of code should be a *kernel*.
-Since one of the easiest way to synchronyze threads in the GPU is through *kernels*, some dependencies were dealed with them.
+We also had to take into account which snippet of code should be a `kernel`.
+Since one of the easiest way to synchronize threads in the GPU is through `kernels`, some dependencies were dealt with them.
 We are not mentioning changes of signatures, makefile rules, deletion of omp pragmas, includes, allocation of device and host data, etc. They were also developed by means of little changes but were not the core of the migration.